cwi-swat/ifip-wg216/meetings/Athens2015.md

 <p />
 There is a natural affinity between object-based encapsulation and capability-based security.
 The Newspeak programming language capitalizes on this affinity.
 However, until recently Newspeak did not enforce access control.
 This is changing, and provides a clean basis for building a secure, object-capability based system.
 <p />
-I’ll discuss the Newspeak access control semantics and our ongoing experience in implementing and using them.
+Iï¿½ll discuss the Newspeak access control semantics and our ongoing experience in implementing and using them.
 <p />
 <p />
 <h3><a name="Roly_Perera_Demand_indexed_compu"> </a> Roly Perera: Demand-indexed computation </h3>